mercoglianoisidoro/eks-exercise/README.md

 ## Repository content: directories

 - cluster_eks: main directory for terraform code
 - modules: terraform modules
-- helm_chart: some helm chart for testing purposes:
+- helm_chart: some helm charts for testing purposes

+### helm charts

+Some helm charts letting to do some experiments:

-  - base_eks: it install fluentbit, cloudwatch agent, autoscaler, k8s console
+- base_eks: it install fluentbit, cloudwatch agent, autoscaler, k8s dashboard
-  - deploy-ubuntu: let to deploy ubuntu executing the script provided
+- deploy-ubuntu: let to deploy ubuntu executing the provided (in configmap) script
 - simple-nginx: let to deploy a really simple nginx deployment

 ## Terraform module: eks_on_ecs